Gain financial insights

 Final Thoughts

-Coinsurance is not just an insurance term.
-It directly affects how much you pay during a medical emergency.
-And in a country like India, where healthcare costs are rising and hospital bills can vary widely, knowing how your policy works is crucial.
+Coinsurance directly affects how much you pay during a medical emergency.
+And in a country like India, where healthcare costs are rising, knowing how your policy works is crucial.

-When you choose health insurance, don’t just look at the coverage amount or how low the premium is.
+When choosing health insurance, do not just look at the coverage amount or the premium.
 Ask yourself:

 • What happens during a claim?

-• How much do I really pay from my pocket?
+• How much do I really pay out of my own pocket?

 Remember, insurance is not just about affordability.
 It is about assurance.